Calm by Steven A. Schacher MD

 Steps 6 & 7: Connect with the stressor.
 Examine the source of stress and communicate with it.
 Understand the “stress” is based on your perception and that you can sensibly override it and dismiss that misperception.

 Imagine stopping and gently reaching out to shake hands with the perceived stressor, as if that’s all the stressor wants and then it’ll go away.
+[This is a powerful concept: gently approach any perceived stressor by (metaphorically) extending a pacifying handshake to it, knowing that calm connection will always mitigate stress.]

 – Notice when you slip into the stress reaction, especially in public.
 Pay attention to your face muscles, especially your jaw, your natural breathing, and your posture.

-– What primary, functional traits distinguish the human brain from the typical mammalian and reptilian brain?
+– What primary, functional traits distinguish the human brain from the typical mammalian and “reptilian brain“?
 Communication and self-awareness.

 – We either opt to use our advanced cerebral cortex to manage the stress reaction, or fail to use it and succumb to the reptilian mind.
 Be cerebral!